ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     {{{SET-CONTENT-TYPE "application/vnd.ms-excel"}}}

+.. _#_V456UG_capability_tokens:

 1.4.21.
 Capability tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 1.4.21.1.
 Introduction

 VIRTEL capability tokens permit an HTTP transaction to access data associated with an transaction running on another terminal.
-The token is delivered by VIRTEL by means of an x-Virtel HTTP response header from the terminal which owns the capability, and the same token is returned to VIRTEL in a subsequent URL sent by the terminal which wishes to use the capability (see “Capability URLs”, page 19).
+The token is delivered by VIRTEL by means of an x-Virtel HTTP response header from the terminal which owns the capability, and the same token is returned to VIRTEL in a subsequent URL sent by the terminal which wishes to use the capability (see :ref:`“Capability URLs” <#_V456UG_19>`).
 The x-Virtel HTTP header is generated by a SET-HEADER tag embedded in a page template sent by the terminal which owns the capablity.

 1.4.21.2.
 SET-HEADER tag